Enzkreis: History

 The district was created in 1973, when the previous district Pforzheim was merged with parts of the neighboring districts Vaihingen, Leonberg and Calw.
 Some part of the district Pforzheim was included into the city Pforzheim.

 The district Pforzheim dates back to 1939, when the Bezirksamt Pforzheim was split into the district and the district-free city.

 Geography

-The south of the Enz district covers the northern part of the Black Forest.
+The south of the Enzkreis covers the northern part of the Black Forest.
 In the north-west of the district is the Kraichgau, a mainly agricultural area.
 The main river is the Enz, a tributary of the Neckar.

 International relations

 Twin towns — Sister cities

-Since March 1993 the district has an official partnership with the Italian province Reggio Emilia.
+Since March 1993, the district has an official partnership with the Italian province Reggio Emilia.
 Since 1996 the district has a partnership with the Polish city Mysłowice.
 As two municipalities left the city in a communal reform in 1995, the partnership also includes Imielin and Chelm Slaski.
-In March 2001 the Enz district together with the city Pforzheim started a friendship with the Hungarian Komitat Györ-Moson-Sopron.
+In March 2001 the Enzkreis together with the city Pforzheim started a friendship with the Hungarian Komitat Györ-Moson-Sopron.